dataideaorg/dataidea-docs/docs/Datasets/loading_datasets.md

-# Logging Events
+# Loading Datasets

 Make sure you have the dataidea package installed.
 You can install as

 ```sh
 pip install -U dataidea